Sonata165/sonata165.github.io/projects/amt.md

 ### Quality Showcase

 Our model is capable to handle various instruments, various timbre, various styles and genres, more accurately than prior models.

+Each transcription is rendered with a soundbank with similar timbre as the input audio.
 <!-- On difficult materials, our model make less mistakes. -->

 <style>